The Banyan Botanicals Farm

 What We Grow

-Our crops include ashwagandha, tulsi, bhringaraj, chamomile, skullcap, bhumyamalaki, shankhapushpi, echinacea, marshmallow, hemp, rosemary, lavender, bacopa, and brahmi/gotu kola.
-We also grow vegetables, and the farm has old apple trees that provide some of the best apples in the valley.
+Our farm is replete with herbs and vegetables, including ashwagandha, tulsi, bhringaraj, chamomile, skullcap, bhumyamalaki, shankhapushpi, echinacea, marshmallow, hemp, rosemary, lavender, bacopa, and brahmi/gotu kola, plus a variety of seasonal vegetables, and the farm has old apple trees that provide some of the best apples in the valley.

-Our herbs are used in Banyan products, as well as in herbal products prepared on our farm that are locally available at Growers’ Markets.
+Our herbs are used in Banyan products, as well as in herbal products that we prepare on our farm.
+These herbal preparations and our vegetables are available at local Grower’s Markets in Southern Oregon.

 The History of the Farm